piotrmurach/tty-prompt/README.md

 # ‣ ⬡ bourbon
 ```

-The user can then press the `tab` key to confirm their selection:
+The user can then press the `Ctrl+S` key to confirm their selection:
 ```ruby
 # =>
 # Select drinks? vodka, beer, whisky